kmi-robots/object_reasoner/README.md

 [![image](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 Welcome!
-This repository provides you with a Command Line Interface to incorporate reasoning about the typical size of objects in your object recognition project.
+This repository provides you with a Command Line Interface to incorporate reasoning about the typical size of objects into your object recognition project.

-:robot: :heart: Our application focus is on **service robotics**, [here](http://robots.kmi.open.ac.uk/) you can find more info about how this work fits into our broader ideas.
+:robot: :heart: Our application focus is on **service robotics**, [here](http://robots.kmi.open.ac.uk/) you can find out more about how this work fits into our broader ideas.

 For more information, you can check out our paper: